 Mr. Bowes was born in San Francisco in 1926 and graduated from Lowell High School in 1942.
 His father, William K. Bowes, was a businessman, and his mother, Ruth Garland, was a distinguished physician and one of the first women to graduate from the Stanford School of Medicine, where she later taught.
-In 1965, he became married to his wife Ute Lumkemann.
+In 1965, he was married to his wife, Ute Lumkemann.

-Today Mr. Bowes devotes much of his time to education and medical research.
-He is on the executive committee of the San Francisco Conservatory of Music and recently retired as Board Chairman of The Exploratorium, San Franciscos exemplary interactive museum of the sciences.
-He also serves on the Board of the Asian Art Museum, Grace Cathedral, UCSF Foundation, Institute for Systems Biology, Environmental Defense Fund, and the Hoover Institution.
-He is on the visiting committee at the Harvard Business School.
+Until until his death on December 28, 2016, Mr. Bowes devoted much of his time to education and medical research.
+He was on the executive committee of the San Francisco Conservatory of Music and recently retired as Board Chairman of The Exploratorium, San Franciscos exemplary interactive museum of the sciences.
+He also served on the Board of the Asian Art Museum, Grace Cathedral, UCSF Foundation, Institute for Systems Biology, Environmental Defense Fund, and the Hoover Institution, and he was on the visiting committee at the Harvard Business School.

-Mr. Bowes is being honored for his work in business entrepreneurship and science and utilizing market-based innovations to greatly enhance the welfare of people in the U.S. and worldwide.
+In 2008 at the Independent Institute's A Gala for Liberty, Mr. Bowes was honored, with Nobel Laureate Desmond Tutu and Academy Award-nominated actor Andy Garcia, receiving The Alexis de Tocqueville Award for his pioneering work in business entrepreneurship and science and utilizing market-based innovations to greatly enhance the welfare of people in the U.S. and worldwide.